RafaelOviedo/wordpress-podcast/README.md

 ```
 ![phpMyAdmin](./exampleImages/wordpress10.jpeg)
  ```
-You have to click in 'install now' in the wordpress puling and then click on Run importer
+You have to click in 'install now' in the wordpress plugin and then click on Run importer

 You will see this screen: